Cooper Mk.V

 The Cooper Mk.V, is a series of three different Formula 3 cars, designed, developed and built by Cooper Cars in 1951.
-Like its predecessor, it used a 500 cc JA Prestwich Industries (JAP) single-cylinder engine, or a 1000–1100 cc JA Prestwich Industries (JAP) V-2 engine.
+Like its predecessor, it used a 500 cc JA Prestwich Industries (JAP) single-cylinder engine, or a 1000–1100 cc JAP V-2 engine.
 The first version was the short-wheelbase Cooper T15; which featured a box-section chassis frame, detachable body panels, and a rack-and-pinion steering system.
 The second version was the long wheelbase Cooper T16, which featured a lengthened wheelbase to be able to equip the larger 1 L engine.
 And the third and final version, the Cooper T17; which was a special streamliner version land speed record attempt car for speed record attempts, and sometimes, used for fast road racing circuits.